Overview of course

 Academic Content & Learning Objectives

 Philosophy is the study of general and fundamental problems, everything we understand to be connected with reality, existence, knowledge, values, reason, the mind, and language.
 The Cambridge Immerse Philosophy programme provides students with a solid grounding in the key tenets of the academic study of Philosophy.
-By studying the works of history’s most renown philosophers – from Plato and Aristotle to Wittgenstein, Nietzsche – participants will develop a finer understanding of the workings of logic and reason, how arguments are built in order to establish conclusions, and how such conclusions can be questioned.
+By studying the works of history’s most renowned philosophers – from Plato and Aristotle to Wittgenstein, Nietzsche – participants will develop a finer understanding of the workings of logic and reason, how arguments are built in order to establish conclusions, and how such conclusions can be questioned.

 The course introduces students to the world of analytical philosophy, providing insights into the four main subdivisions: namely logic, metaphysics, epistemology and ethics.
 Our expert tutors expect students to tackle the most fundamental philosophical questions, encouraging debate and the exchange of ideas with other students.
 By the end of the course, participants will have gained important skills in clear thinking, argument and communication, and superior knowledge of the main arguments and concepts of modern analytic philosophy.